Baharis/pRuby/README.md

     calc.output_path = '/path/to/plotted/spectrum.png'
     calc.draw()

-Of course, selected steps can be omitted, modified, or repeated at will.
+Of course, selected steps can be omitted, reorganised, or repeated at will.
-Instead of readig an actual spectrum, position of r1 peak can be assigned manually by setting the value of `calc.r1`.
+Instead of reading an actual spectrum, position of r1 peak can be assigned manually by setting the value of `calc.r1`.
 Pressure can be calculated based on r1, but r1 can be calculated based on current pressure as well.
 If `output_path` is not provided, calling `calc.draw()` will show a plot in a pop-up `matplotlib` window instead.
-In particular, calling `draw()` multiple times will overlay the spectra if output_path is not set.
+In particular, calling `draw()` multiple times will overlay the spectra.

 The same capabilities can be accessed via simple tkinter GUI, which is functional on all popular systems, although some of its capabilities